Canakkale it the nearest town to Troy and the starting place for touring the WWI battlefields of Galipolli.

 Canakkale is on the Dardanelles with its 2 forts guarding the entrance to the Bosphorus & Istanbul.
 This was the scene of naval action as allied warships tried unsuccessfully to force their way through.
 The battlefields are on the far bank and the fort in Canakkale is a naval museum.

 The ruins of Troy are 9 km from Canakkale.
-You can join one of the many coach trips, but much better is to walk to the local bus station, about 10 minutes walk from the harbour, and get the minibus for a few pence.
+You can join one of the many coach trips, but much better is to get there yourself by local minibus, about 10 minutes walk from the harbour.
 They run every hour.

 There are far better preserved ruins in Turkey than Troy, and not much remains of Homer’s Troy as it was built over multiple times -